yc4ny/GHA-NeRSemble-Preprocess/README.md

-# Gaussian Head Avatar - Data Preprocessing & Training Script
+# Preprocessing and Training NeRSemble Dataset on Gaussian Head Avatars

 ## Requirements